What is Route Optimization Algorithm: A Comprehensive Guide

 4. Dijkstra’s algorithm

-For finding the shortest path between a single source node and all other nodes in a graph, Dijkstra’s Algorithm is the ideal option.
-It can be used to find the shortest route between a starting point and multiple destinations in the context of route optimization.
-Taking into account the weights or distances associated with the edges, it determines the minimum cost from the source node to all other nodes.
+To find the shortest path between a single source node and all other nodes in a graph, Dijkstra’s Algorithm is the ideal option.
+It helps find the shortest route between a starting point and multiple destinations in the context of route optimization.
+Considering the weights or distances associated with the edges, it determines the minimum cost from the source node to all other nodes.

 5. A* algorithm